airbr/one-note/content/blog/x-in-y-minutes.md

     </html>

 <!--
-    An HTML file always starts by indicating to the browser that the page is HTML.
+    An HTML file should always starts by indicating to the browser that the page is HTML.
 -->
 <!doctype html>